Kingfishers

 Description

-This kingfisher is a very large, averaging 16 inches or 41 cm in length.
+This kingfisher is very large, averaging 16 inches or 41 cm in length.
 The plumage is black and white, with evenly barred wings and tail.
 It has a spotted breast with the occasional brownish-red patches.

 Please Note: The articles or images on this page are the sole property of the authors or photographers.
 Please contact them directly with respect to any copyright or licensing questions.
 Thank you.